Ontario Line: Gerrard

-Riverside–Leslieville
+Leslieville

-Originally named Leslieville, Riverside–Leslieville will be located on the railway bridge over Queen Street East on the boundary between the Riverside (west side) and Leslieville (east side) neighbourhoods.
+Initially named Riverside–Leslieville, Leslieville will be located on the railway bridge over Queen Street East on the boundary between the Riverside (west side) and Leslieville (east side) neighbourhoods.
 The elevated Ontario Line station will have a centre platform and two entrances.
 One entrance will be on the north side of Queen Street under the bridge.
 A second entrance will be on the south side of Queen Street at the west side of the railway embankment.
 The GO Transit rail corridor will be on the east side of the Ontario Line tracks, but there will be no GO Transit railway station here.
 Metrolinx plans to rebuild the bridge over Queen Street in order to have it rise 5 m over street level instead of the current 3.9 m.

 East Harbour

 East Harbour will be a transit hub connecting with GO Transit trains and will be located between Eastern Avenue and the Don River along GO Transit's Lakeshore East / Stouffville rail corridor.
 It is also a proposed station for SmartTrack service.
 There is also a future proposal to extend streetcar service south along Broadview Avenue into the Port Lands in the vicinity of East Harbour station.
 A transit-oriented development will be built near the station on former industrial land.

 East Harbour station will be built along the existing railway embankment.
 The station would have six tracks passing through it, two tracks for the Ontario Line on the northwest side of the railway embankment plus four tracks for GO trains on its southeast side.
-At East Harbour, there would be three platforms each serving a pair of tracks: one platform for Ontario Line trains, one for westbound GO trains and another for eastbound GO trains.
+At East Harbour, there would be three platforms each serving a pair of tracks: one platform for Ontario Line trains for both directions on both sides of the platform, one for westbound GO trains and another for eastbound GO trains.

-Corktown
+Distillery District

-Corktown station will be located at the southeast corner of King and Berkeley Streets straddling the Corktown and Old Town neighbourhoods.
+Initially titled Corktown, Distillery District station will be located at the southeast corner of King and Berkeley Streets straddling the Corktown and Old Town neighbourhoods and also serves the Distillery District.
 There will be an emergency exit on the north side of Front Street, just east of Berkeley Street.
 The tunnel will be under the land on the east side of Berkeley Street.
 The two city blocks bounded by Berkeley, King and Parliament Streets, and north of Parliament Square Park will be razed for tunnel launch shafts.
 (Construction will not affect the park itself.)
 The southern city block is the site of the First Parliament, and Metrolinx will allow archeologists to examine the site for artifacts before it is destroyed by construction.
 Once the site is prepared, a tunnel-boring machine will launch north and west from the site while another launches south and east towards the Don Yard.